 Choice #3 – Namaste Eco Excursions

 Of course, we have saved the best for last.
 Yes, we are heavily biased about our product, but after 9 years of running eco-excursions in Key West, we have good idea of how to do it right.
 First, unlike the cattle boats, we are not the cheap seats.
 We provide an excellent experience and must charge accordingly.
+Also, our business model is based entirely on the merits of sustainable tourism.
+Our guests share our philosophy and are happy to pay a little extra to insure that their experience is crowd free and the least stressful on themselves as well as the reef.
 Our small group eco-excursions cost $129 per person, and for that investment you will get a high quality experience that far exceeds anything else available in the Florida Keys.
 That is the truth.
 Check out our Facebook posts, Read our TripAdvisor reviews (both good and bad).
 Better yet, call us directly.
 Well informed guests are always the best!

 Use discount code “reef” for 10% discount